What is MOSFET?

 - Practically gate of the MOSFET draws no current.
 However, small amount of initial current is needed to charge the capacitance of the gate terminal.

-- MOSFET is mostly used as a swtich
+- MOSFET is mostly used as as electronic automatic switch in both analog & digital circuits.

-- It is widely used in many applications where high amplification is required.
+- It is widely used in applications where high amplification is required.